 “Make sure it hasn’t been involved in a crash, isn’t missing pieces or hasn’t been taken apart,” she says.

 Stay away from aftermarket products for your child’s car seat, as well, she suggests.
 Instead, purchase crash-tested items to ensure they won’t cause more harm to your child in the event an accident.

 Follow the instructions when installing the car seat.
 If you need help, visit the bi-monthly car seat checks offered by Children’s Hospital of Michigan or other local organizations.

-In addition, parents should be mindful of other potential car hazards.
-In the event of a crash, Zarr says, that groceries, a purse, unbuckled pets or even an unbuckled person can become a hazard for a child that is strapped in correctly – and should be secured properly before hitting the road.
+Parents should be mindful of other potential car hazards.
+In the event of a crash, Zarr says that groceries, a purse, unbuckled pets or even an unbuckled person can become a hazard for a child that is strapped in correctly – and should be secured properly before hitting the road.

 “All it takes is going into a store for a second and before you know it your child is experiencing a heatstroke,” Zarr says.
 “You could take longer than you think you will – even if you leave the car on, it could shut off – or your kids could easily lock themselves in and could put the car in neutral.
 There are so many dangers and I would not trust that with my child’s life.”

 At home, lock your car.
 Your child might be tempted to hide in a hot car during a game of hide-and-seek and within minutes, that child could end up injured.